calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 **Updated proteomics data**

-This latest release, neXtProt data release 2019-01-11, is the 2019 reference for [HUPO](https://www.hupo.org/).
+This latest release, neXtProt data release 2019-01-11, is the 2019 reference for the [HUPO](https://www.hupo.org/) C-HPP project.
 It incorporates the latest PeptideAtlas human build.
 This build contains 4 additional datasets (olfactory system, pancreatic cancer, pancreatic cancer cell lines and cancer of other female reproductory organs), bringing the total  number of PeptideAtlas datasets to 56.
-The latest human SRMAtlas data has also loaded.
+The latest human SRMAtlas data has also been loaded.

 **Additional data updated**